dataluscorp/browser/taskcluster/docs/partner-attribution.rst

 <python/taskgraph.util.html#taskgraph.util.partners.get_partner_config_by_url>`_ function, with the
 url defined in `taskcluster/ci/config.yml <https://searchfox.org/mozilla-central/search?q=partner-urls&path=taskcluster%2Fci%2Fconfig.yml&case=true&regexp=false&redirect=true>`_.

-``release_partner_build_number`` is an integer used to create unique upload paths in the firefox candidates directory, while ``release_partners`` is a list of partners that should be attributed (i.e. a subset of the whole config).
-Both are intended for use when respinning a partner after the regular Firefox has shipped.
+``release_partner_build_number`` is an integer used to create unique upload paths in the datalus candidates directory, while ``release_partners`` is a list of partners that should be attributed (i.e. a subset of the whole config).
+Both are intended for use when respinning a partner after the regular Datalus has shipped.
 More information on that can be found in the `RelEng Docs <https://moz-releng-docs.readthedocs.io/en/latest/procedures/misc-operations/off-cycle-partner-repacks-and-funnelcake.html>`_.

 ``release_partners`` is shared with partner repacks but we don't support doing both at the same time.